asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/c-assistive-technologies-and-adaptive-strategies/visual-disabilities.md

 ## Adaptive Strategies

 ### Physical/Environmental
-* Raised tiles to indicate edges, pathways, stairs, etc
+* Raised tiles on the ground to indicate edges, pathways, stairs, etc
+* Clear obstructions/obstacles
-* Braille (although most blind people don't know braille)
+* Braille on signs and controls (although most blind people don't know braille)
+* Tactile controls on flat devices such as microwaves and dishwashers
 * Large print or magnifiers
 * High contrast colors